What made me happy today?

 I grew up thinking I was going to be a dairy farmer from the time I was 12.
 I worked as a herdsman when I was first married.
 I don't think it ever gets out of your blood.
 There is a lot to be said about being in tune with the weather and cycles of the earth.

 My husband grew up in a dairy family in Nort Dakodah.
 I lived in cattle ranching country except for two years in Marin Co where our place was bordered by a big dairy.
-I had to go back to that area on business after forty+ years abscence.
+I had to go back to that area on business after forty+ years absence.
 Town had grown like a cancer cell, but to my astonishment and delight, the dairy pastures were holding their own.

 Back